josephrexme/josephrex.me/about/index.md

 ---
 {% image "//images.ostrich-dev.com/profile.jpg" class="avatar" %}

 I am <span itemprop="name">Joseph Rex</span> (<span itemprop="nickname">bl4ckdu5t</span>).
 I love to build things, break things, and fix 'em.
 I have a strong passion for usability.
 Since I read [The design of everyday things][4] by [Don Norman][6], I really got a different view on usability and I've since worked hard on creating human centered designs.
 This has influenced how I design software and applications with good user experience.
-I do various things for the web: I write HTML5, Sass, CSS3, JavaScript and I leverage frameworks like jQuery, compass.
-I am also a back-end developer and I create backbone for web applications using PHP, Ruby, and Python.
-I'm presently proficient with laravel4 and <span itemprop="title">ruby-on-rails</span>.
-I particular love python and I use it for a lot of self projects.
+I write front-end code leveraging frameworks like jQuery and AngularJS and I do back-end development using PHP, Ruby, and Python.
+I've built most applications using Laravel and <span itemprop="title">Ruby-on-Rails</span> and I believe in Test-Driven development.
+I particular love python for self projects.
 I use PyQt4 (the python wrapper for Qt4) to build GUI desktop software in Python like [this][7].

 I love math and vector graphics.
 I use [mathML][1] and [SVG][15].
 I sometimes take out time to design some [amateur vector images][14].

 <span itemprop="url">[Ostrich-Dev][5]</span> is my portfolio website, I have some front-end experiments on [codepen][8], projects on [github][9], and on [bitbucket][10].
-I sporadically smash my rants on [twitter][11], a member of [dc414][12], and I write on security for [Infosec Institute][13].
+I sporadically smash my rants on [twitter][11], I'm a member of [dc414][12], and I write on security for [Infosec Institute][13].

 Unarguably, I spend a lot of time with my computer but when I'm not on it, I play basketball or watch movies.

-For more about me, see my [about.me profile][16].
-About the image I use all over the internet, it was designed by [Funkwood][17] on [Deviantart][18].
+There's more [about me][16].
+The image I use all over the internet was originally designed by [Funkwood][17] on [Deviantart][18].

 I'm presently a freelancer and I'm available to take jobs. <span data-email>Send me an email -</span>